Last Updated: November 2017

 A subsidiary of the French SBI corporation Drolet turns out some great models each year.
 They are also sold in some big box retailers such as Walmart and Costco, and have a consistent build quality.

 WoodPro is part of the HearthnHome group located in Minnesota, but their quality can be shaky.
-Their offerings are lower priced, but seem to get less positive reviews than those from competitor brands.
+Their offerings are lower priced, but seem to get less positive ratings than those from competitor brands.

 FAQ (Frequently Asked Questions)

 Q: What size wood stove should I get for my house?

 A: It depends on the age of your house, climate, and how your rooms are connected.
 For colder climates, older houses (poorly insulated), and a closed floorplan (less air flow) a larger model will probably be required.
 For more information on sizes, see our size chart under “Sizes and Materials” Heading.
 Low on space?
 Check out our guide to tiny wood stoves.